- This event has passed.

 In Washington, DC, the Centre for Public Impact team will host a workshop on building inclusive economies.
 The COVID-19 pandemic has further exposed the vast differences in economic stability and access to resources between people, both across countries and within cities.
 There is a need to reimagine existing economic models to address worsening exclusion – amid the crisis, and as countries and industries rebuild.

-During this workshop, the Centre for Public Impact and will discuss a framework for building inclusive economies.
+During this workshop, the Centre for Public Impact will discuss Built for All, a new framework co-developed with the Mastercard Center for Inclusive Growth for building inclusive economies.
 We will explore barriers to implementation, strategies for collaboration, and real-life examples from practitioners.
 Participants will see the framework applied in action to an audience member’s work and will work together to define what we will keep, leave behind, and do differently given the context of the pandemic and recent US election results.